azzy9/plugin.git.browser/README.md

 *Note: this still may have issues*<br />
 To Do:<br />
 - Go through properly to make sure there are no errors

+## Install
+This plugin can be installed from the AzzyAddons repo: https://azzyaddons.github.io